shivannis/xandr-docs-public/xandr-docs/articles/monetize/default-psas.md

 >In the past, filtered impressions on inventory flagged as violating platform standards would serve blanks.
 Now, these impressions follow seller preferences for impressions with no demand.
 As with all impressions that follow this workflow, sellers will be charged the applicable fee.

-Default PSAs are ads intended for general audiences that Xandr serves for various causes and nonprofit organizations at no cost in order to prevent serving a blank when there is no other creative to serve.
+Default PSAs are ads intended for general audiences that Microsoft Advertising serves for various causes and nonprofit organizations at no cost in order to prevent serving a blank when there is no other creative to serve.